-Abolition campaigner and former slave Olaudah Equiano wrote his autobiography in 1789.
+Abolition campaigner and former enslaved African Olaudah Equiano wrote his autobiography in 1789.
 In this extract he describes his voyage as a captive on a slave ship.

 "The first object which saluted my eyes when I arrived on the coast was the sea, and a slave ship, which was then riding at anchor and waiting for its cargo.
 These filled me with astonishment which was soon converted to terror when I was carried on board.

 I was immediately handled and tossed up to see if I were sound by some of the crew; and I was now persuaded that I had gotten into a world of bad spirits and that they were going to kill me.
 Their complexion too differing so much from ours, their long hair, and the language they spoke united to confirm me in this belief.
 Indeed such were the horrors of my views and fears at the moment, that, if ten thousand worlds had been my own, I would freely parted with them all to have exchanged my condition with that of the meanest slave in my own country.